Important Information While You Study

 It is important that you consult with your Thesis Committee and Associate Dean of R&D before requesting a change to your study mode.

 A request for a change in enrolment can be made via the HDR Enrolment/Change of Enrolment Form.
-You need to submit your form to the Curtin Malaysia Graduate Studies after the form is approved by your supervisor and signed by Associate Dean of R&D.
+You need to submit your form to the Curtin Malaysia Graduate School after the form is approved by your supervisor and signed by Associate Dean of R&D.

 Please be reminded that International students are only allowed to enroll on a full-time basis.